trawick/edurepo/STATUS.md

 2. Errors or delays fetching asynchronously aren't reported well or at all.
 The select boxes under Browse shouln't appear until we have something to select.
 3. Ugly; needs to be Bootstrap-ed
-1. "My Edjectives" needs to allow expansion of current objectives and access to flash cards and other materials
 2. True/False flashcards should indicate the type of question
 3. Flashcard needs a shuffle feature
 4. objective display needs nicer buttons
-5. objective display should not show objective description if same as objective id
 6. objective display needs to show a calendar
 7. objective display shouldn't show same objective multiple times (if on calendar for multiple days)
 8. objective display needs show/hide for different types of materials